-About this recipe: Layers of sauerkraut, corned beef, Swiss cheese, rye breadcrumbs - and Russian-style salad dressing for a back-to-basics version of this deli sandwich turned casserole.
+About this recipe: Layers of sauerkraut, slices of reuben, Swiss cheese, rye breadcrumbs - and Russian-style salad dressing for a back-to-basics version of this deli sandwich turned casserole.

 I love this recipe, but I turn it upside down.
 I spray the casserole dish with "pam," and then spread the corned beef first(i've even used worthington's vegetarian corned beef.) then, i layer with the sauerkraut and salad dressing mixture. top that with plenty of swiss cheese. then top it with cubed rye bread, that has either been buttered, or sprayed with "pam." when the rye bread topping is toasted, the casserole is done. great solution for those who did not like the soggy bread at the bottom. - 17 Mar 2003 (Review from Allrecipes US | Canada)